Latest News in Healthcare

 • Information Architecture: By streamlining the site's structure, the redesign has made it easier for users to locate information and for administrators to manage content effectively.

-The VerseOne Front-end Development Team worked closely with Cornwall Partnerships NHS Trust to bring their vision to life, ensuring that the new design was not only functional but also tailored to their specific requirements.
+The VerseOne Front-end Development Team worked closely with Cornwall Partnership NHS Foundation Trust to bring their vision to life, ensuring that the new design was not only functional but also tailored to their specific requirements.
 The collaborative effort and meticulous planning resulted in a seamless launch ahead of Christmas, with the accompanying intranet redesign scheduled to go live in January.

 Redesigning a website is about more than just aesthetics-it's an opportunity to rethink how users interact with an organisation online.
-For Cornwall Partnerships NHS Trust, this redesign ensures that their digital presence matches their commitment to delivering high-quality care.
+For Cornwall Partnership NHS Foundation Trust, this redesign ensures that their digital presence matches their commitment to delivering high-quality care.
 As we look ahead to the intranet launch in January, it's clear that these enhancements will have a lasting positive impact on both staff and users.

 Well done to everyone involved - to explore the new website yourself visit cornwallft.nhs.uk.